id-shiv/utillib/poc/notification_service/README.md

 # Notification Service

-Service to notify and remind users and tasks, to dos and critical information
+Service to notify and remind users on tasks, to dos and critical information